MicrosoftDocs/memdocs/memdocs/configmgr/cloud-attach/use-intune-rbac.md

 <!--8126836, 6415648, 8348644, IN14996522-->
 *Applies to: Configuration Manager (current branch)*

 Starting in Configuration Manager version 2207, you can use Intune role-based access control (RBAC) when interacting with [tenant attached devices](../tenant-attach/client-details.md?toc=/mem/configmgr/cloud-attach/toc.json&bc=/mem/configmgr/cloud-attach/breadcrumb/toc.json) from the Microsoft Endpoint Manager admin center.
-When using Intune as the role-based access control authority, a user with the [Help Desk Operator role](../../intune/fundamentals/role-based-access-control.md#built-in-roles) doesn't need an assigned security role or additional permissions from Configuration Manager.
+For example, when using Intune as the role-based access control authority, a user with the [Help Desk Operator role](../../intune/fundamentals/role-based-access-control.md#built-in-roles) doesn't need an assigned security role or additional permissions from Configuration Manager.
 [Intune role-based access control](../../intune/fundamentals/create-custom-role.md) manages the permissions to all cloud-attached device pages in the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com), such as [device timeline](../tenant-attach/timeline.md?toc=/mem/configmgr/cloud-attach/toc.json&bc=/mem/configmgr/cloud-attach/breadcrumb/toc.json), [CMPivot](../tenant-attach/cmpivot-start.md?toc=/mem/configmgr/cloud-attach/toc.json&bc=/mem/configmgr/cloud-attach/breadcrumb/toc.json), and [scripts](../tenant-attach/scripts.md?toc=/mem/configmgr/cloud-attach/toc.json&bc=/mem/configmgr/cloud-attach/breadcrumb/toc.json).

+> [!IMPORTANT]
+> Currently, any enforcement of Intune role-based access control for displaying and taking actions on tenant-attached devices from the Microsoft Endpoint Manager admin center is optional.
+We recommend all admins with cloud-connected Configuration Manager environments begin [verifying the role-based access control permissions from Intune](#bkmk_verify-intune-rbac).

 The three high-level steps to configure Intune as the role-based access control authority for tenant-attached devices are:
 <!--To enable Intune role-based access control as the authority, the following high-level steps -->